Bringing endurance to work

 As a footnote, Urs and I spent an afternoon kayaking on Sydney harbour 20 odd years ago and I’m pretty sure I beat him in a paddling sprint.
 That’s how I remember it anyway.

-Don’t forget you can subscribe to Rekindle via Apple Podcasts, Google Podcasts, Spotify, Stitcher or wherever you get your podcasts.
+Thanks for listening to Rekindle, don’t forget you can subscribe wherever you get your podcasts, including Apple Podcasts, Spotify, Stitcher, Google Podcasts and iHeartRadio.
 And if you’d like a gentle nudge each time a new show is published, subscribe to my newsletter.